 For more ways of styling a gallery wall, see this post about using the magic square method.

 Don’t be afraid to mix and match different frame styles and different sizes for a fun and eclectic vibe

 When hanging the art, I asked myself What do I love?
 That is the question I asked as I grabbed pieces to try out on the wall.
 Besides antique fashion prints, I love old religious items, so I included an old art print and some vintage rosaries.
 I added a few romantic images along with a pastoral sheep scene.

 Sticking to similar color schemes helps to keep the collaged gallery wall feeling cohesive

-I paid attention to the details of the pieces as they were coming together.
-There were hints of green in the old frames and fashion prints, so I picked up on that and added a decorative plate and one of my husband’s paintings that had a similar shade of green.
+I paid attention to the details of the different styles of pieces as they were coming together.
+There were hints of green in the old different frames and fashion prints, so I picked up on that and added a decorative plate and a painting that had a similar shade of green.

 An eclectic gallery wall does well with a variety of textures and shapes, so I added a textile wall hanging, an old ruler that I shaped into a W (for our last name), and some of my grandmother’s art tools.
 My grandfather gave me the metal number 6.
 It is his house number and was the one used on my grandparents’ home for many years.
 I love adding pieces with sentimental value to my decor.